Have you ever seen a roundup post?

 Finally, here are a few examples of big blogs using content roundups to help give you some inspiration:

-While content roundups are sometimes seen as a cheap way to get views, doing them right will get you authority and traffic, hands down.
+Content roundups are sometimes seen as a cheap way to get views.
+But doing them right gets you authority and traffic, hands down.
 As long as you only deliver quality content and actually handpick the content you show, you’ll do just fine.

 Will you start writing content roundups now?
 Share them in the comments to help inspire other readers!

 If you liked learning about how to create an amazing roundup post, check out more posts on creating great content:

 How to Guarantee Your Blog Posts Look Amazing on Social Media

 21 clever ways to attract more readers and boost blog traffic this year